 Bagoong is the main flavoring in Pinakbet.
 It's made of fermented fish or shrimp.
 It may be funky and salty but those characteristics are what make Filipino dishes distinctly delicious from all other cuisines.

-Pinakbet comes in two main variations: Pinakbet sa bagoong-isda (fermended fish) or Pinakbet sa bagoong-alamang (fermended shrimp).
-Both produce different flavor profiles when used for Pinakbet but the method on when to incorporate them to the dish is generally the same.
+Pinakbet comes in two main variations: Pinakbet sa bagoong-isda (fermented fish) or Pinakbet sa bagoong-alamang (fermented shrimp).
+Both produce different flavor profiles when used for Pinakbet but the method on when to incorporate them into the dish is generally the same.

 The three main ingredients of pinakbet are ampalaya, talong and okra.
 Other vegetables are often used for variation, depending on what's available or in season.

 To balance the saltiness of the bagoong, I personally love adding root crops such as kamote (sweet potato) and gabi (yam).
 They also make the sauce a little bit thick and starchy which makes Pinakbet even more delicious!

 Here is the list of vegetables you can use interchangeably for Pinakbet.

 - Talong (eggplant)

 - Sitaw (long green beans)